engellaboratory/engellab/content/people/join-us.md

 +++

 {{< figure src="/media/img/fels_institute.png" width="650px" caption="**The Engel lab is situated in the Coriell Intitute for Medical Research in Camden, New Jersey.**">}}

-Join our research effort at the world-renowned Coriell Institute for Medical Research

 We are seeking postdocs who are excited about epigenetics, transcriptional regulation, and the dynamics of molecular sex differences throughout melanocyte development and during melanoma progression.
 [Click here](/post/postdoc-listing/) to learn more